 Screening of stocks at Muslim Xchange (MX) is based on the Shariah standards adopted by some of world’s leading institutions and indices.
 The business or industry screen is based on what most major Shariah standards agree on.
 In November 2021, we hired an experienced Shariah consultant to guide us through the process.
 We are also working with a Shariah advisory firm with over 15 years of experience in the field to develop and deliver the best possible Shariah screening of stocks, In sha Allah.

-We screen against the following types of companies
+We screen out companies in the following types of business

 Movies, music & related Haraam entertainment

-*We make an exception for cannabis used solely for medical treatments and research.
+*Recreational Cannabis is legal in countries like Canada.
+We make an exception for cannabis used solely for medical treatments and research.
 This exception is based on the fatawa of major scholars and boards around the world.
-For the Defense sector, we allow it with a warning: CONCERN: This company may be involved in *Defense* category.
-While a few Shariah standards allow Defense, many do not.

 Financial Ratio Screen